Sean-Dickey-thycotic-com/ssi-docs/tenable/getting-started/index.md

 ## System Requirements

-* Thycotic Secret Server version 8.9 or later
+* Thycotic Secret Server version 8.9 or later.

 * Tenable.sc 5.3.2 or later.

-* A tenable.sc environment with a Nessus (scanner) installation or a tenable.io subscription with a Nessus (scanner)
+* A tenable.sc environment with a Nessus (scanner) installation or a tenable.io subscription with a Nessus (scanner).

-* A Secret Server API account with minimum permission “View” access to any secrets that are intended to be integrated
+* A Secret Server API account with minimum permission “View” access to any secrets that are intended to be integrated.

 * This integration only matches credentials based on the Secret Name field within a Secret from Secret Server and the “Thycotic Secret
 Name” field within a Thycotic Secret Server credential in Tenable.